-This set of Database Questions & Answers focuses on “Ordered Indexing and Hashing”
+This set of Database Multiple Choice Questions & Answers (MCQs) focuses on “Ordered Indexing and Hashing”.

 1. A(n) _________ can be used to preserve the integrity of a document or a message.